Skip to main content

 Where does Scotland need to be by 2030?

-• A strong ‘national values framework’ for all of Scotland’s workforce.
-These values will be multidisciplinary, and fundamental for people who work with children in any capacity including all those with ongoing parenting responsibilities for young adults.
+• A strong ‘national values framework’ will be in place for all of Scotland’s workforce.
+These values will be multidisciplinary, and fundamental for people who work with children in any capacity including all those with ongoing parenting responsibilities for young adults(Pg 93/ 99).

-• Support for the workforce bring their whole selves to their work, to have a strong understanding of themselves, and to act in a way that feels natural and not impeded by a professional construct.
+• There is support for the workforce to bring their whole selves to their work, to have a strong understanding of themselves, and to act in a way that feels natural and not impeded by a professional construct (Pg 101).
+Scotland will support and resource the workforce to put theory into good practice by supporting and building relationships with children (page 72).

 Where does Scotland need to be by 2030?